PPC industry terms and acronyms can seem like a foreign language to those not managing digital media.

 Your CFO and you might love seeing all the raw data, but for others, it’s time consuming and hard to draw conclusions.

-Appeal to visual learners by showcasing a slice of data within a graph.
+Appeal to visual learners by showcasing a slice of data within a graph, chart, or table.
+Use a PPC reporting tool to help automate the visualization creation.

 Provide additional context with the graph.